 More than a year since the pandemic began and some changes appear as if they’re here to stay.
 People turned to bikes to go to and from work due to reduced operations of public transportation.
 Several cities have encouraged this trend by introducing more bike lanes.
 Another daily habit that’s been changed by COVID-19 is shopping.
 Naturally, consumers went online to shop for food, clothes, and other goods during lockdown periods.
 According to a survey by the United Nations, the sudden shift may have changed retail forever.
 Results show that shoppers around the world would continue buying online even after the pandemic.

 But one of the biggest adjustments in the past year was workplace flexibility.
 Sure, there may have already been companies that offered employees to work from home (WFH).
 But, not to the current extent.
 Figures show that only 12% of WFH employees have experience working remotely before COVID-19.
 And it looks as if this shift is here to stay, at least for a while.
 Several companies have announced that they have extended their decision to allow employees to work from home.

-Whether you’re a recent graduate or a seasoned veteran, working remotely can take some getting used to.
+Whether you’re a recent graduate or a seasoned veteran who home tuition, working remotely can take some getting used to.
 To help you cope better, here’s how you can build the perfect working conditions at home:

 When it comes to comfort, it’s not just about the softness of your chair or the height of your table.
 It’s also about your surroundings.
 It would be difficult to work in freezing temperature during the dead of winter.
 It’s the same during summer.
 How can anyone focus on their tasks if they’re dealing with the humidity and heat?
 This is why it’s important to invest in space heating and cooling.
 Whether you live in the Northeast or in the South, summers can be cruel.
 No matter how many windows you open or glasses of water your drink.
 Nothing can replace a good air conditioner to raise the temperature.